seanstrom/Essays/importance-of-values.md

   formattedFile = prependHeader (appendFooter data)
 ```

-Now this may not seem problematic at first, but we should consider a few things about this code.
+Now this may not seem problematic at first, but there are a few things to consider about this code.

 #### 1. What does our function take?